He comforts us in all our troubles

 His wife was killed instantly.
 His daughter and son were in a coma and had been flown to a trauma center.

 Three days later, after his wife’s funeral, he went to the trauma center to check on his children.
-That was when they took him through the process to verify that his daughter also had died.
+That was when they took him through the process to verify that his daughter was brain dead.
+He now had to excruciating decision to remove her from life support.

 Dealing With Tragedy